openshift/microshift/test/image-blueprints-bootc/README.md

 |group1| Short    | Basic prerequisites
 |group2| Long     | Artifacts independent of current sources

+The `.container-encapsulate` files depend on the `rpm-ostree` commits built in the `image-blueprints/layer1-base` layer.
+These commits must be downloaded from cache or pre-built locally for `bootc` base layer builds to be successful.

 > Note: Total build times are up to 15 minutes.

 ## Bootc Source Layer